AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 ## Overview

 The AnyStock legend is rather alike the basic charts legend.
 You may use all its functions, enable or disable completely the same features.
 You can find some information about basic legend [here](../Common_Settings/Legend).
-The main difference you should remember is that the stock legend is bend to the stock plot, not to the chart itself.
+The main difference you should remember is that the legend in AnyStock is bend to the plot, not to the chart itself.

 Now, let's explore the legend usage in AnyStocks and have a look at a couple of samples.

-As our stock legend is quite similar to other charts' legend, we're going to consider here those cases of differences or when we need to change something in it.
+As the AnyStock legend is quite similar to other charts' legend, we're going to consider here those cases of differences or when we need to change something in it.

 ## Positioning

-We use the same methods for positioning the Stock Chart Legend as for the Basic Charts Legend.
+We use the same methods for positioning the AnyStock Chart Legend as for the Basic Charts Legend.
 So, we use {api:anychart.core.ui.Legend#orientation}**.orientation()**{api} and {api:anychart.core.ui.Legend#align}**.align()**{api} methods to control legend's alignment.
 For more complicated settings, such as changing the items layout or space between items, we use {api:anychart.ui.Legend#itemsLayout}**.itemsLayout()**{api} and {api:anychart.core.ui.Legend#itemsSpacing}**.itemsSpacing()**{api} accordingly.
 Let's create a vertically arranged legend.

 ```
 	// making the legend vertical
 	legend.itemsLayout('vertical');
 	// setting the space between the items